jacum/ansible-vpn-gateway/README.md

 ## Security setup
 - Self-managed CA, co-located at gateway
 - Client certificates managed by EasyRSA (integrated into this role, no git pulls etc)
+- Safe ciphers by default
-- TLS auth for additional security
+- HMAC firewall for additional security

 ## Making client access profiles (.ovpn)
 ```